 What have been the effects of ADVANCE at the University of Michigan?
 To help answer that question, this report focuses on one of the interventions outlined in the original NSF proposal: Departmental Transformation Grants.
 These grants involved substantial awards (up to $250,000) to departments that made rigorous, specific and ambitious proposals for improving their own internal policies, practices and climates, based on analyses of the current situation and recent past.

-Twenty-six science and engineering faculty drawn from four racial-ethnic groups (African American, Latino, Native American and Asian/Asian American) were interviewed by a member of the ADVANCE Project staff during the summer of 2006.
-Most of the faculty of color interviewed regard the University of Michigan and their departments as offering many positive career opportunities.
-At the same time, a large proportion of them report serious interest in leaving the UM, in part because of their experiences both in the University and in the larger community.
+Twenty-six science and engineering faculty drawn from four racial-ethnic groups (African American, Latino, Native American, and Asian/Asian American) were interviewed ADVANCE staff during the summer of 2006.
+Most of the faculty of color interviewed regard U-M and their departments as offering many positive career opportunities.
+At the same time, a large proportion of them report serious interest in leaving the U-M, in part because of their experiences both in the University and in the larger community.
 These include isolation, a sense of being marginal or unvalued, exclusion from decision-making and from networks, and disrespect and lack of deference from students.
 These difficulties are exacerbated by frequent experiences of heightened visibility and of being viewed as a representative of a group.

 Reports from the Gender in Science and Engineering Committee

-In April 2003, President Mary Sue Coleman and Provost Paul Courant convened the Gender in Science and Engineering Committee.
-While the President and Provost serve as co-chairs, the membership is comprised of four deans, three women scientists, and the director of the Life Sciences Institute.
-The GSE committee in turn charged three subcommittees of senior faculty to “examine and evaluate institutional practices and policies that might differentially impact the progress of UM women faculty in science and engineering, and to recommend specific goals for improvement and outcome measures to ensure accountability.”
-The three committees operated independently; as a result, in some cases policies were examined and discussed in more than one committee.
-They reported to the GSE Committee on their findings and detailed recommendations for possible policy changes, on March 29, 2004.
+In April 2003, President Mary Sue Coleman and Provost Paul Courant convened and co-chaired the Gender in Science and Engineering Committee (GSE).
+Membership is comprised of four deans, three women scientists, and the director of the Life Sciences Institute.
+The GSE committee charged three subcommittees of senior faculty to “examine and evaluate institutional practices and policies that might differentially impact the progress of U-M women faculty in science and engineering, and to recommend specific goals for improvement and outcome measures to ensure accountability.”
+They reported to the GSE Committee their findings and detailed recommendations for possible policy changes.
 During 2004-2005 these recommendations were reviewed and discussed by a variety of offices and committees on campus.
 Reports on: